KP-Nemaranzhe/KP-Nemaranzhe/README.md

 Web Developer
 -------------

-I’m an aspiring software developer with a strong foundation in Python, Java, C#, HTML, and CSS.
+I’m an aspiring software developer with a strong foundation in Python, Java, C#, HTML and CSS.
 Passionate about technology and continuous learning, I’m eager to tackle new challenges and contribute to innovative projects.

 *   🌍  I'm based in Potchefstroom, South Africa
 *   ✉️  You can contact me at [pronemaranzhe@gmail.com](mailto:pronemaranzhe@gmail.com)
 *   🧠  I'm learning React
-*   🤝  I'm open to collaborating on projects
+*   🤝  I'm open to collaborating on new projects

   ### Skills
 <p align="left">